CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ```

 Firstly, the shared `Podfile` that defines pods for all frameworks is included.
 After setting the platform and workspace, the installation for all linked frameworks takes place.
 Last but not least, the well known app target is defined, potentially with some extra pods.
 Here, special attention goes to the `add_linked_libs_from_sdks_to_app` function which will be explained in a second.
-// TODO: sometimes you write pods and other times pods.

-// TODO: and previously you had App and here now app.
 To fully understand what is happening inside of the app's `Podfile` we have to have a look at the shared `Podfile`.
 `fastlane/Podifle.rb`
 ```ruby